-Future perfect — passive voice
+Future perfect passive voice

-There are several reasons as to why we use the passive voice in English.
+There are several reasons why we use the passive voice in English.
 In these notes, we are going to focus on the future perfect in the passive voice.
 Generally, we use the passive voice when the focus is on the action and NOT on WHO or WHAT is performing the action.

-Example verb: look for
+Example verb: to look for

 I will have been looked for | We will have been looked for |